MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - Right click hierarchy to create objects; drag to parent/unparent; right click object to destroy or create empty child

-- To add components, click Add Component in the hierarchy
+- To add components, click Add Component in the Inspector.
+Each component has its own settings in the Inspector

 - You can modify the Editor Camera in Settings Panel